 Blanton Museum of Art

 If you consider yourself a creative soul, then a trip to the Blanton Museum of Art is an absolute must.
 One of the biggest attractions is a striking stone building with stained glass windows gifted to the art museum in 2015 by Ellsworth Kelly titled “Austin.”
-The building itself is a somewhat minimalist spectacle and is considered to be the artist’s greatest legacy.
+Located on the University of Texas campus, the building is a somewhat minimalist spectacle and is considered the artist’s greatest legacy.

 The permanent collection at the Blanton Museum of Art is comprised of the works of famous European contemporary period artists and numerous modern artists from America and Latin America.
 The art museum also hosts a selection of rotating galleries.